-This model was parameterized in biological years, with the models starting in July 1984 and continuing through December 2014.
-Two years of dummy landings data were entered before July 1984 for a model burn-in period.
+This model was parameterized in biological years, with the models starting in July 1984 and continuing through December 2015.
+Two years of dummy catch and effort data were entered before July 1984 for a model burn-in period.
 This burn in period allowed for recruitment deviations or cycles to begin before the actual starting year data were called into the model.